Feet, Forks & Finds: A delightful walking tour through Ingersoll

 Open: Monday 4-8pm, Friday 12-4pm, Saturday 10am-4pm

 The Ingersoll Music Academy is truly a hidden gem for music lovers both accomplished and green.
 Filled with fun instruments, knowledgable staff and a generally chilled out vibe, this shop might be the spot you find your next calling.
 Equally awesome?
 Be sure to check out the guitars that the owner, George, builds out of used skateboard decks.
-If you're from the local area, consider signing up for lessons or their Friday night Band Program once they re-start.
+If you're from the local area, consider signing up for lessons.

 Stop 4: The Wine Cellar and Cheese Shop

 Where: 188 Thames St. S. Ingersoll, ON.
 (View Map)

 Open: Tuesday and Thursday 10am-5pm, Wednesday and Friday 10am-6pm, Saturday 10am-4pm, Sunday and Monday closed